 Bank funding readiness in India for ₹20–100 Cr project finance mandates requires structured evaluation before approaching lenders.
-Understanding how banks evaluate business loan proposals in India helps promoters anticipate approval risks before approaching lenders.
+Understanding how banks evaluate business loan proposals in India helps anticipate approval risks before lender interaction.
 Approval outcomes depend on DSCR sustainability under stress, debt–equity alignment, governance clarity, and internal credit committee comfort — not documentation alone.

-ClariScore advises promoters, CFOs, and boards across India on large-ticket ₹20–100 Cr bank funding and project finance mandates where loan approvals are delayed , credit committees raise objections , or funding structures require restructuring before sanction.
+ClariScore advises promoters, CFOs, and boards across India on large-ticket ₹20–100 Cr bank funding and project finance mandates where loan approvals are delayed, credit objections arise, or structures require correction before sanction.

 Debt, equity, or hybrid match with sanction criteria